moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/mappings.md

   order: 8
 ---

 moonlight uses [mappings](https://github.com/moonlight-mod/mappings) that automatically rename Webpack modules for you.
+You can import these modules into your extensions and use them, with a consistent module ID and unminified exports.
+It is suggested to look around the source of the mappings repository for a list of mapped modules.

 :::caution
 There are currently some issues with import types being wrong with ESM Webpack modules.
 If an import errors, try importing in a different way: